AK-Saigyouji/Procedural-Cave-Generator/README.md

 An alternative to saving the module is to save a copy of the map itself using the visual editor, and then use a static map holder to reproduce that same map in the cave generator.
 The map will be saved as a PNG, which does an excellent job of compressing the map data so that it takes significantly less than 1 bit per tile.

-#### 3.3 Design and build algorithmically at run-time
+### 3.3 Design and build algorithmically at run-time

 As certain recent games show us, procedurally generating content at run-time is difficult to do right.
 At the moment, support for this type of generation is limited, though I am working on some tools.
 For this approach, configure modules to build the kind of caves you want, write code to build the appropriate Configuration object, then pass it to the CaveGenerator class, which will return the cave.
+Alternatively, wire everything up in the editor, and then simply have a script call the generate method on the CaveGeneratorUI script.
 The challenging part is writing code to build content for the resulting cave at run-time without knowing its structure ahead of time.

 A more feasible approach (compared to complete randomization) is a hybrid approach along the lines of, for example, Diablo 2.
 Generate a number of fixed sections, place markers throughout the sections to indicate where content can be randomly generated, then assemble these pieces randomly to produce randomized yet highly structured content.
 The entrance carver map generator module was designed to help stitch together caves: you can slot a module into an entrance carver module, and it will carve an opening along the boundary, connecting it to the rest of the map.
 This is an approach I'm investigating more closely - the difficult infrastructure is already in place, I just need to wire it up and give it some polish.